Can You Paint Over Rust?

 How To Paint Over Rust

 Yes, you can paint over rust as long as you use a high quality paint or primer that is specifically designed to encapsulate rust.
-There are many lower cost consumer grade rust paints on the market that are designed to have you buy them over again in a relatively short period of time.
-These should be avoided for projects that need long term performance or are exposed to harsher environments.
+There are many lower cost (lower quality) consumer grade rust paints on the market that are designed to have you buy them over again in a relatively short period of time.
+These should be avoided for projects that need long term performance or are exposed to harsher environments such as in coastal areas.
 Rust converters can also be cheap shorter-term solutions but they just don’t have the durability of higher quality paints/coatings.
 City/state government agencies never use them for painting bridges or other infrastructure projects.
 Preparation is key to long lasting results for any project.
 Generally speaking, the better the preparation, the more successful the application.

 Preparation of the Metal is Important